List of Dragon Ball soundtracks: Dragon Ball Z: Original USA Television Soundtrack (1996)

-Dragon Ball Z: Original USA Television Soundtrack is the first US domestic soundtrack for Dragon Ball Z, released in 1997.
+Dragon Ball Z: Original USA Television Soundtrack is the first US domestic soundtrack for Dragon Ball Z, released on December 7, 1997.
 It features 12 tracks of music from Saban Entertainment's soundtrack for the Saiyan arc.
 All of the music (excluding the opening and closing themes) was written and performed by Ron Wasserman during 1996 at his home in Los Angeles, although Shuki Levy and Kussa Mahehi (Haim Saban) were credited on the album for contractual reasons.

-Jason Ankeny of Allmusic gave this soundtrack 2.5 stars out of 5.
+Jason Ankeny of AllMusic gave this soundtrack 2.5 stars out of 5.